mokome/project1/README-OLD.md

-{
- "cells": [
-  {
-   "cell_type": "markdown",
-   "metadata": {},
-   "source": [
+# Project 1 - Microsoft Goes to the Movies

-    "# **Charles Pryor & Muoyo Okome**\n",
+#### Charles Pryor & Muoyo Okome

-    "\n",
-    "## **Goals\n",
-    "\n",
+## Goals

-    "    Our goal is try to identify the genre of movie that Microsoft should make to enter the forray of Hollywood movies.
-We will indentify the genre of movie along with secondary and tertiary attributes that is proven as per our data to make the movie a success such as the effect on social media on Box office #'s, and prestigous awards(Oscar, Golden Globes, SAG awards) betsowed upon movies with higher revenue.
-The Oscars is known to have a certain formula that its winners have.
-Microsoft will get the formula that the award winners with higher box office numbers will generate.\n", "\n",
+Our goal is try to identify the genre of movie that Microsoft should make to enter the forray of Hollywood movies.
+We will identify the genre of movie along with secondary and tertiary attributes that are proven as per our data to make the movie a success such as picking an optimal director, cast, and setting the ideal budget.

-    "## **Responsiblities\n",
-    "\n",
+## Responsiblities

-    "    We each shared quite similar responsibilities.
-Muoyo is very strong in coding so he set up the shared Github and manipualated things in Pythoin technically.
-In return, Charles has done some coding and vastly contributes to tying the project together and getting things presentation ready.
-Both parties have worked extensively and every facet of this project.\n", "\n",
+We each shared quite similar responsibilities.
+Muoyo is very strong in coding so he set up the shared Github and manipualated things in Python technically as well as pulled the presentation together.
+In return, Charles attempted to find an external data set that would support the finding but was unsuccessful.
+Both parties have worked extensively hard on this project.\n",

-    "## **Resposi\n",
+## Respository

-    "    In summation, the files in the respository are each of our Jupyter notebooks that show our progress in merging data, cleaning data, sorting data, and commenting on this data.
-This readme is located there along with a PDF of our presentation slides.\n"
+In summation, the files in this respository are each of our Jupyter notebooks that show our progress in merging data, cleaning data, sorting data, and commenting on this data.
+This readme is located there along with a PDF of our presentation slides.
-   ]
-  },
-  {
-   "cell_type": "code",
-   "execution_count": null,
-   "metadata": {},
-   "outputs": [],
-   "source": []
-  }
- ],
- "metadata": {
-  "kernelspec": {
-   "display_name": "Python 3",
-   "language": "python",
-   "name": "python3"
-  },
-  "language_info": {
-   "codemirror_mode": {
-    "name": "ipython",
-    "version": 3
-   },
-   "file_extension": ".py",
-   "mimetype": "text/x-python",
-   "name": "python",
-   "nbconvert_exporter": "python",
-   "pygments_lexer": "ipython3",
-   "version": "3.6.9"
-  }
- },
- "nbformat": 4,
- "nbformat_minor": 2
-}
+The files in the reposoitory are as follows:
+1. This README.md
+2. Data - which includs all of the data sets included in the projects.
+3. index.jpynb which is the Jupyter notebook of Muoyo Okome who did the greater bulk of the work on the project.
+4. Movienotebook.jpynb which is Charles' failed attempt at including Twitter analytics into the presentation.
+ -Within both notebooks you will see an excessive amount of data that was manipulated and cleaned plus several graphs.
+5. Lastly, the presentation power point is stored in this repository.